Alcohol Detox Timeline & Withdrawal Symptoms

 Current estimates suggest that it can take anywhere from a few months, to a year, to fully recover from the physical and psychological effects of alcohol dependence.
 And, even with months of abstinence under the belt, a former drinker can find that they are unable to imbibe in the casual drink without experiencing extreme reactions.
 As with the varying effects of initial alcohol usage, the ability to successfully engage in moderate drinking following a detoxing period is dependent upon the constitution of an individual.

 Upon admittance to a qualified detox facility, a patient is provided with the medications approved by a physician for alleviating the discomfort that is associated with alcohol withdrawal.
 Blood tests will be performed, in order to assess which nutrients the body is most in need of, and a nutritional plan will be established for replenishing those nutrients once the patient is stabilized.
 Fluids will be administered – intravenously, if necessary – in order to ensure that the patient remains properly hydrated.
+Ascendant opened its new medically assisted detox facility in 2018.
+Located in the heart of Manhattan, within a seven-story brownstone near Central Park, Ascendant has created a unique environment to help people take the first step towards recovery from drug and alcohol addiction.
+The new facility has been specifically designed to provide a luxurious place of healing that is serene and well-considered to provide the greatest possible comfort during drug and alcohol withdrawal.

 A proper alcohol detoxification program will attend to the emotional and psychological needs of a patient, as well.
 Settings which strive to produce an atmosphere of calm and provide the patient with 24-hour access to care can work to ensure that a patient does not encounter any undue stress in addition to the withdrawal.
 Following a reduction in physical symptoms, a comprehensive treatment plan for after-care should be developed, which will assist the recovering person to adjust to a new life, free from the influence of alcohol.